bugbounted/Deep-Q-Networks-for-Automated-Trading/README.md

 ## Deep Q Networks - Custom Build

 ## Dataset
-- The used dataset is a synthetically generated dataset for three different assets.
-In the following example, the dataset was provided by the University of Bristol for `Mini-project` module.
+- The used dataset is a synthetically generated dataset for three different assets using the `Alpha Vantage API`, that allows accessing both historic and real time stock data.
+- There is a correlation between all the three generated dataset, this is achieved by tuning several parameters during generation.

+*This dataset is provided for the Data Science Mini-Project model by the University of Bristol in association with HSBC for experimentation purpose only.*

+- The induced correlation between the datasets in that the *stock prices tend to rise from Tuesday and fall down by the end of week or Friday.*

 ## Setting up the environment